skiggety/skiggety-utils/todo_report/README.txt

 ==== TODOs, ascending, so you know what's likely to change next.
-Do not edit, run 'generate_todo_report' to generate. ==== ( showing last 8 lines out of 549 for 'todo': ) ./README.md:156:- TODO^100: systematized config (automate the configuration I always want anyway) ./bin/zl-spaced:8:exit_with_error "TODO^100: IMPLEMENT" ./bin/review-vital:8:# TODO^105: IMPLEMENT" ./bin/review-vital:9:# - TODO^107: but first get your vital data in it's own repo" ./installers/zerothlife:8:# TODO^114: and devote some thought to dependencies between Zerothlife and skiggety-utils
+Do not edit, run 'generate_todo_report' to generate. ==== ( showing last 8 lines out of 548 for 'todo': ) ./bin/vital:33:    # TODO^96: and make an alias to help add todo's quick:
+./README.md:156:- TODO^100: systematized config (automate the configuration I always want anyway) ./bin/review-vital:8:# TODO^105: IMPLEMENT" ./bin/review-vital:9:# - TODO^107: but first get your vital data in it's own repo" ./installers/zerothlife:8:# TODO^114: and devote some thought to dependencies between Zerothlife and skiggety-utils